BTNSG/plugin-mouseHover/activate.markdown

 ## Overview

-This activates the Runtime event listener used by the plugin to check for hover events.
+This activates the Runtime event listener that's used by the plugin to check for hover events.
 Note that the plugin is activated by default when you `require` it.
-You'd only ever have to call this function if you had previously deactivated the listener by using [mouseHover.deactivate()](deactivate.markdown)
+You'd only ever have to call this function if you had previously deactivated the plugin by using [mouseHover.deactivate()](deactivate.markdown)